astropy/astroquery/docs/mast/mast.rst

 Getting Observation Counts
 --------------------------

-To get the number of observations without being returned the observations themselves (for example, to decide if the number of observations will fit comfortably in memory, or if the query should be broken up) counts functions are available.
+To get the number of observations and not the observations themselves, query_counts functions are available.
+This can be useful if trying to decide whether the available memory is sufficient for the number of observations.

 .. code-block:: python